 - All applicants will be notified within 5 business days of the submission date to confirm receipt of their proposals.
-If an email is sent and not acknowledged within that timeframe, please contact 08 8429 8416. - Late applications will not be assessed without prior written extension granted by GISA.
-GISA has ultimate discretion in relation to management of late applications.

-- Applications will be reviewed by a panel comprising GISA personnel and external specialists.
+If an email is sent and not acknowledged within that timeframe, please contact +61 419 948 931 in case there has been a technical issue in transmission. - Late applications will not be assessed without prior written extension granted by GISA.
+GISA has ultimate discretion in relation to management of late applications. - Applications will be reviewed by a panel comprising GISA personnel and external specialists.
 The panel will assess all eligible applications against the assessment criteria. - If required, additional written information may be requested from the applicant, or third parties in the case of solvency checks, to assist with the assessment.
-Failure to provide information requested by GISA in a timely manner may terminate the assessment process and the application may be deemed ineligible for funding. - The panel will recommend projects to be funded and funding amounts to the Board of Green Industries SA for final decision.
+Failure to provide information requested by GISA in a timely manner may terminate the assessment process and the application may be deemed ineligible for funding. - The panel will recommend projects to be funded and funding amounts to the Chief Executive of Green Industries SA for decision.